camunda/camunda/exporters/elasticsearch-exporter/README.md

 * `processInstance` (`boolean`): if true, records related to process instances will be exported; if false, ignored.
 * `processInstanceCreation` (`boolean`): if true, records related to process instance creations will be exported; if false, ignored.
+* `processInstanceModification` (`boolean`): if true, records related to process instance modifications will be exported; if false, ignored.
 * `processMessageSubscription` (`boolean`): if true, records related to process message subscriptions will be exported; if false, ignored.